 Gift Tax Considerations

-Annual gift exclusion (2024): $18,000 per recipient
+Annual gift exclusion (2024): $18,000 per recipient.

-- Gifts under $18,000/year per recipient: No reporting needed
+- Gifts under $18,000 per year per recipient: No reporting required.

-- Gifts over $18,000/year per recipient: File Form 709
+- Gifts over $18,000 per year per recipient: File Form 709.

 FBAR Reporting

-- File FBAR (FinCEN Form 114)
+- File an FBAR (FinCEN Form 114).

-- Due April 15 (extended to October)
+- It's due April 15 (extendable to October).

 FATCA Requirements

-- File Form 8938 with tax return
+- File Form 8938 with your tax return.

-- Thresholds: $50,000+ (single, US resident) to $400,000+ (married abroad)
+- Thresholds: $50,000+ (single, US resident) up to $400,000+ (married, living abroad).

-For UK Senders
+For Senders in the UK

 No Tax on Transfers